Investigations

 Test

-Required in all patients given the relatively high frequency of central nervous system (CNS) involvement.
-Signs or symptoms of CNS involvement include focal neurological deficits, headache, papilloedema, nuchal rigidity, and meningismus.
+Required in all patients given the frequency of central nervous system (CNS) involvement.

 Lumbar puncture should only be performed once raised intracranial pressure has been ruled out.

 Lumbar puncture should be carried out at a time consistent with the treatment protocol being used.
 Paediatric-inspired protocols typically include lumbar puncture at diagnostic work-up.
-However, the National Comprehensive Cancer Network (NCCN) ALL Panel recommends the first lumbar puncture be performed concomitantly with initial intrathecal therapy to avoid seeding the CNS with circulating leukaemic blasts, unless symptoms require a lumbar puncture to be performed earlier.[57]
+However, the National Comprehensive Cancer Network (NCCN) ALL Panel recommends the first lumbar puncture be performed concomitantly with initial intrathecal therapy to avoid seeding the CNS with circulating leukaemic lymphoblasts, unless symptoms require a lumbar puncture to be performed earlier.[60]

 Diagnostic lumbar puncture in adults: animated demonstration